ariellellouch/vertical-das-quake-detection/README.md

 # vertical-das-quake-detection
-Earthquake detection using a vertical DAS array
+[Pre-release] Earthquake detection using a vertical DAS array